dmzza/dmzza/_posts/2014-07-16-shot-rocket.md

 hero: "/img/Shot Rocket Icon@2x.png"
 ---

-Shot Rocket is an iPhone app for amateur photographers who take too many photos to sort through easily.
-Adobe Lightroom is more than I need, so I'm building this to sort photos in my spare time.
+Shot Rocket is an app for iPhone photographers who want to find their best shots in the camera roll.
+I take too many photos to sort through in the Photos app but Adobe Lightroom is overkill, so I'm building something in between.